jdamacena/url-shortener/README.md

 # URL Shortener

 A modern, production-ready URL shortener web application with robust analytics, JWT authentication, role-based admin panel, QR code and sharing features, and a beautiful responsive dashboard.
 Built with Node.js, MongoDB, and Vue 3 (SPA) using Vite and Tailwind CSS.
-Deployable on Vercel or any compatible serverless platform.
+Deployable on Netlify with serverless functions.

 ## Features